A new generation of bio-based plastics from renewable European raw materials

 Coordinator · WP2 & WP7 Leader · Spain

-AITIIP is a Spanish Research and Technology Organisation and Technology Centre specialised in advanced manufacturing, plastic materials and their transformation processes — including extrusion, injection moulding, thermoforming, rotomoulding, calendering, film extrusion and large-format 3D printing.
-With over 25 years of experience, it bridges laboratory research and industrial application.
+AITIIP is a Spanish Research and Technology Organisation (RTO) and Technology Centre specialised in advanced manufacturing, plastic materials and their transformation processes, including extrusion, injection moulding, thermoforming, rotomoulding, calendering, film extrusion and large-format 3D printing.
+With over 25 years of experience, AITIIP acts as a bridge between laboratory research and industrial application, supporting companies and research partners through advanced technological services, R&D projects and industrialisation activities.

 25+years of experience